tinghua-chen/blog/_posts/2024-09-26-MultiAddGPs.md

 layout: post
 ---

-MultiAddGPs are designed for modeling a mix of linear and non-linear factors in compositional count data.
-In this post, I'll walk you through a reanalysis of the mallard dataset from Silverman et al. (2018) to show how you can apply MultiAddGP modeling in a real-world microbiome study.
+**MultiAddGPs** are designed for modeling a mix of linear and non-linear factors in compositional count data.
+In this post, I'll walk you through a reanalysis of the artificial gut dataset from Silverman et al. (2018) to show how you can apply MultiAddGP modeling in a real-world microbiome study.

 The dataset contains over 500 samples collected from 4 idependent artificial gut vessels, taken at irregular time intervals.
 What makes this dataset interesting is that Vessels 1 and 2 experienced starvation around days 11 and 13, while Vessels 3 and 4 were left untouched as controls.
 Here's a visual to give you a sense of what the data looks like:

 ![alt text](../images/Artificial%20_gut_data_diagram.jpg)

 ## What We’ll Cover
-In this post, I’ll walk you through three key aspects of the analysis:
+In this post, I’ll mainly cover three key aspects of the analysis:

 + How to use MultiAddGPs (via the *basset* tool in the fido package) to model additive Gaussian Processes and how to isolate the effects of food disruption.
-+ How to model four independent vessels or how to model four concurrent time sereis simultaneously using block identity matrices.
++ How to model four independent vessels (or how to model four concurrent time sereis) simultaneously using block identity matrices.
 + How to select the model’s hyperparameters using Penalized Maximum Marginal Likelihood (MML).

 ## Before You Begin: Recommended Reading
 If you’re new to MultiAddGPs or *basset*, I recommend first going through the *basset* vignette, which introduces the basic concepts.
-It’s a great starting point for understanding how MultiAddGPs work, and you can check it out [here](https://jsilve24.github.io/fido/articles/non-linear-models.html).
+That is a great starting point for understanding how MultiAddGPs work, and you can check it out [here](https://jsilve24.github.io/fido/articles/non-linear-models.html).

-OK, Let's get started!
+OK Ok, Let's get started!

 ## Data preprocessing
-To start, the data preprocessing steps mostly follow the analysis by Silverman et al. (2018).
-Below is the code I used to prepare the data and set up the design matrix for the model:
+To start, the data preprocessing steps mostly follow the analysis by [Silverman et al. (2018)](https://link.springer.com/article/10.1186/s40168-018-0584-3).
+I won’t delve into the details here, but I’ve included the code below for anyone who wants to replicate the process.
+The output consists of a $$D \times N$$ matrix for $$Y$$ and a $$C \times N$$ matrix for $$X$$, where:

+- $$D$$ represents the number of taxa or categories,
+- $$N$$ represents the number of observations, and
+- $$C$$ represents the number of covariates.

 ```r
 library(fido)
 library(dplyr)